-As much as he loved his job, he cherished his annual summer getaways to Summerhaven in Maine, where many fond memories were made with family and friends.
-Summerhaven will always be close to his heart.
+As much as he loved his job, though, he cherished his annual summer getaways to Summerhaven in Maine, where many fond memories were made with family and friends.
+Summerhaven was always close to his heart.

-He will be missed the most by his wife — the love of his life with whom he shared many meaningful moments and travel adventures.
+Dave will be missed the most by his wife, Andrea—the love of his life, with whom he shared many meaningful moments and travel adventures.
 He especially loved walks at the park with her and their loyal four-legged companion.

 And his passing leaves an empty space among the many friends he made over the years, for whom he was always a perceptive, compassionate, intelligent and very loyal friend.
 It was said that if you knew one person who didn’t like Dave, it was one more than anyone else could name.